nasa/cumulus-dashboard/.github/pull_request_template.md

 ---
 📝 **Note:**
 For most pull requests, please **Squash and merge** to maintain a clean and readable commit history.
-For release PRs, a merge commit may be needed; please follow the release instructions.
+For release pull requests, a merge commit may be needed; please follow the release instructions.